H-2A Adverse Effect Wage Rates

 Historical AEWR Archive

-- Section III: All Other Non-Range Occupations - MSExcel File containing national and statewide annual average hourly gross wages for all SOC codes based on the May 2021 data release (Effective March 30 to June 30, 2023)
+- All Other Non-Range Occupations - MSExcel File containing national and statewide annual average hourly gross wages for all SOC codes based on the May 2021 data release (Effective March 30 to June 30, 2023)